Back stable Schubert calculus: Peterson subalgebra

 \subsection{Translation elements}

-The infinite symmetric group $S_\Z$ does not contain translation elements.
+Unlike the affine symmetric group, the infinite symmetric group $S_\Z$ does not contain translation elements.
 Nevertheless, it is possible to define elements $\tau^w $ in the infinite nilHecke algebra which behave like translation elements.
-Recall that in Section \ref{ssec:nilHecke} we have defined the nilHecke algebra $\A$, which has a $\Q[a]$-basis $A_w$, $w \in S_\Z$.
+Recall that in \textsection \ref{ssec:nilHecke} we have defined the nilHecke algebra $\A$, which has a $\Q[a]$-basis $A_w$, $w \in S_\Z$.
 Let $\A'$ denote the completion of $\A$, consisting of formal $\Q[a]$-linear combinations of the elements $A_w$.
 For a given $w \in S_\Z$, there are only finitely many pairs $(u,v) \in S_\Z \times S_\Z$ such that $w \doteq uv$.
 It follows that the multiplication in $\A$ induces a natural $\Q[a]$-algebra structure on $\A'$.

 Recall also that we defined a comultiplication map $\Delta:\A \to \A \otimes_{\Q[a]} \A$.
 Under the pairing \eqref{eq:PsiApairing}, $\A'$ is dual to $\Psi$.
 It follows from Proposition~\ref{prop:bAbR} that $\Delta$ extends to a comultiplication $\A' \to \A' \otimes_{\Q[a]} \A'$.